The Brain Map

-Functional Neurology looks at dysfunction of the nervous system as different shades of gray looking for subtle changes in the nervous system before they become distinct pathologies.
+Functional Neurology looks at the dysfunction of the nervous system as different shades of gray looking for subtle changes in the nervous system before they become distinct pathologies.
 Gaining this information allows us to create individual therapy plans.
-Rehab may come in the form of home basis activities: visual therapy, cerebellar, metronome, etc.
+Rehab may come in the form of home-based activities: visual therapy, cerebellar, Interactive Metronome, etc.

-Our clinic has been practicing functional neurology for the past decade and helped thousands of patients with a variety of neurobehavioral symptoms using this special approach.
+Our clinic has been practicing functional neurology for the past decade and helped hundreds of patients with a variety of neurobehavioral symptoms using this special exercise approach.

 - Frontal, Parietal, Temporal and Occipital lobe strength and weakness.